Battle of Clontarf: Battle

 Then the battle proper got under way.
 It is described in the Cogad as remarkably loud and bloody.
 The men of Connacht fought the men of Dublin, and the fighting was so fierce that only 100 Connachtmen and twenty Dublinmen survived.
 The last casualties occurred at "Dubgall's Bridge", which Seán Duffy suggests was a bridge over the River Tolka, on the road back to Dublin.
 Brian's son Murchad, at the head of the Dál gCais army, took on the foreign Vikings and, according to the Cogad, he himself killed 100 of the enemy—fifty with the sword in his right hand and fifty with the sword in his left.
 The Vikings wore mail; the Irish did not.
 Yet the Irish gained the advantage, partly through the use of small spears, which they hurled at the enemy, and partly through numerical superiority.

 The battle, which had begun at first light, lasted all day.
 Eventually, the Dublin-Leinster forces broke, and some withdrew towards their ships, while others made for a nearby wood.
 However, the tide had come in again, cutting off the passage to the wood, but also carrying off the Viking ships.
 With no way out, they were killed in large numbers, many of them by drowning.
 Samuel Haughton, in 1860, calculated that the tide at Clontarf would have been high at 5:30 am and again at 5:55 pm, which is consistent with the account in the Cogad.
 It was at this point that Brian's grandson Toirdelbach was killed.
 He pursued the enemy into the sea, but was hit by a wave and thrown up against the weir, and drowned.
 Murchad killed Sigurd, the earl of Orkney, but shortly afterwards he himself was killed.
 Brian was in his tent praying when Brodir found him, and killed him.
 Brodir himself was then killed, possibly by Ulf the Quarrelsome.
+According to the Cogad Gáedel re Gallaib, Brian was visited by a Banshee-like spirit named Aibhill prior to the battle who warned him of his impending demise.